atulac/KNIT-Training-And-Placement-Cell-Automation/README.md

 An application designed to automate tasks related to Training and Placement Cell, KNIT Sultanpur.

-It deals in:</br></br>
+The application has got different panels based on its functionalities.</br>It deals in:</br></br>
       1. Fetching data of students from website <a href = "http://knit.ac.in/">knit.ac.in </a></br>
-      2. Organizing them </br>
+      2. Organizing and Presenting them </br> (The Extract Sheets Panel)
-      3. Filtering them as per company's criteria </br>
+      3. Filtering them as per company's criteria </br> (The Import Sheets Panel)
-      4. Automating emailing and message sending to students regarding any formal announcements from Career Development Cell</br>
+      4. Automating emailing and message sending to students regarding any formal announcements from Career Development Cell</br>(The Message Broadcasting Panel)

 The application on the whole helps in analyzing and filtering the data of students who qualify the criteria of the companies visiting the campus in a few clicks. </br>